nakkaya/ferret/readme.md

 `-c` flag will cause this file to be automatically compiled using GNU C++.
 (Other compilers are supprted see Implementation Notes).

+For profiling you can use Valgrind with the following options

+    valgrind --tool=callgrind ./(Your binary)

+View results using,

+    qcachegrind callgrind.out.XXX

 ## Examples